pootlepress/cx-featured-video-for-slider/README.md

 Versions

+v1.2 - add ability to update in WordPress

 v1.1.1 - Add support for youtu.be url.
 Playback options will appear or disappear at beginning of page load, not during page load.
 Check for woo_add_options on install.

 v1.1.0 - Auto-play and loop options for Vimeo and YouTube